cse-sim/cse/doc/src/docs/input-structure.md

 <!--
 Check on LIKE TYPE <name>, COPY TYPE <name>.... no such animals, 7-92 rob -->
 #### END and ENDxxxx

 END, optionally followed by an object name, can be used to unequivocally terminate an object.
 Further, as of July 1992 there is still available a specific word to terminate each type of object, such as ENDZONE to terminate a ZONE object.
 If the object name is given after END or ENDxxxx, an additional check is performed: if the name is not that of an object which has been begun and not terminated, an error message occurs.
 Generally, we have found it is not important to use END or ENDxxxx, especially since the member names in different classes are distinct.

 ### Member Statements

-As introduced in the section on [statements][statements-overview], statements which assign values to members are of the general form:
+As introduced in the section on [statements](#statements-overview), statements which assign values to members are of the general form:

         *memberName* = *expression*;

 The specific member names for each class of objects are given in Section 5; many have already been shown in examples.

 Depending on the member, the appropriate type for the expression giving the member value may be numeric (integer or floating point), string, object name, or multiple-choice.
-Expressions of all types will be described in detail in the section on [expressions][expressions].
+Expressions of all types will be described in detail in the section on [expressions](#expressions).

-Each member also has its _variability_ (also given in the [input data][input-data] section), or maximum acceptable _variation_.
-This is how often the expression for the value can change during the simulation -- hourly, daily, monthly, no change (constant), etc. The "variations" were introduced in the [expressions overview][expressions-overview] section and will be further detailed in a [section on variation frequencies][variation-frequencies-revisited].
+Each member also has its *variability* (also given in the [input data](#input-data) section), or maximum acceptable *variation*.
+This is how often the expression for the value can change during the simulation -- hourly, daily, monthly, no change (constant), etc. The "variations" were introduced in the [expressions overview](#expressions-overview) section and will be further detailed in a [section on variation frequencies](#variation-frequencies-revisited).

 Four special statements, AUTOSIZE, UNSET, REQUIRE, and FREEZE, add flexibility in working with members.

 #### AUTOSIZE

 AUTOSIZE followed by a member name, sets the member to be sized by CSE.
-The option to AUTOSIZE a member will be shown under its legal range where it is described in the [input data][input-data] section.
+The option to AUTOSIZE a member will be shown under its legal range where it is described in the [input data](#input-data) section.
 AUTOSIZE is only applicable to members describing HVAC system airflows and heating/cooling capacities.
-If AUTOSIZE is used for any member in the input, input describing design day conditions must also be specified (see [TOP Autosizing][top-autosizing]).
+If AUTOSIZE is used for any member in the input, input describing design day conditions must also be specified (see [TOP Autosizing](#top-autosizing)).

 #### UNSET

 UNSET followed by a member name is used when it is desired to delete a member value previously given.
 UNSETing a member resets the object to the same internal state it was in before the member was originally given.
-This makes it legal to specify a new value for the member (normally, a duplicate specification results in an error message); if the member is required (as specified in the [input data][input-data] section), then an error message will occur if RUN is given without re specifying the member.
+This makes it legal to specify a new value for the member (normally, a duplicate specification results in an error message); if the member is required (as specified in the [input data](#input-data) section), then an error message will occur if RUN is given without re specifying the member.

 Situations where you really might want to specify a member, then later remove it, include:

 -   After a RUN command has completed one simulation run, if you wish to specify another simulation run without CLEARing and giving all the data again, you may need to UNSET some members of some objects in order to re specify them or because they need to be omitted from the new run.
 In this case, use ALTER(s) to reopen the object(s) before UNSETing.

-- In defining a TYPE (see [this section][deftype]), you may wish to make sure certain members are not specified so that the user must give them or omit them if desired.
+-   In defining a TYPE (see [this section](#deftype)), you may wish to make sure certain members are not specified so that the user must give them or omit them if desired.
 If the origin of the type (possibly a sequence of DEFTYPEs, LIKEs, and/or COPYs) has defined unwanted members, get rid of them with UNSET.

-Note that UNSET is only for deleting _members_ (names that would be followed with an = and a a value when being defined).
-To delete an entire _object_, use DELETE (see [this section][delete]).
+Note that UNSET is only for deleting *members* (names that would be followed with an = and a a value when being defined).
+To delete an entire *object*, use DELETE (see [this section](#delete)).

 #### REQUIRE

-REQUIRE followed by a member name makes entry of that member mandatory if it was otherwise optional; it is useful in defining a TYPE (see [this section][deftype]) when you desire to make sure the user enters a particular member, for example to be sure the TYPE is applied in the intended manner.
-REQUIRE by itself does not delete any previously entered value, so if the member already has a value, you will need to UNSET it. ?? _verify_
+REQUIRE followed by a member name makes entry of that member mandatory if it was otherwise optional; it is useful in defining a TYPE (see [this section](#deftype)) when you desire to make sure the user enters a particular member, for example to be sure the TYPE is applied in the intended manner.
+REQUIRE by itself does not delete any previously entered value, so if the member already has a value, you will need to UNSET it. ?? *verify*

 #### FREEZE

 FREEZE followed by a member name makes it illegal to UNSET or redefine that member of the object.
-Note that FREEZE is unnecessary most of the time since CSE issues an error message for duplicate definitions without an intervening UNSET, unless the original definition came from a TYPE (see [this section][deftype]).
+Note that FREEZE is unnecessary most of the time since CSE issues an error message for duplicate definitions without an intervening UNSET, unless the original definition came from a TYPE (see [this section](#deftype)).
 Situations where you might want to FREEZE one or more members include:

-- When defining a TYPE (see [this section][deftype]).
+-   When defining a TYPE (see [this section](#deftype)).
 Normally, the member values in a type are like defaults; they can be freely overridden by member specifications at each use.
 If you wish to insure a TYPE is used as intended, you may wish to FREEZE members to prevent accidental misuse.

 -   When your are defining objects for later use or for somebody else to use (perhaps in a file to be included) and you wish to guard against misuse, you may wish to FREEZE members.
 Of course, this is not foolproof, since there is at present no way to allow use of predefined objects or types without allowing access to the statements defining them.

 ### Action Commands